Mpowa-IO/Documents/Whitepaper.md

 Mpowa’s Tokens:

-Tokenized Equity: Mpowa TE, mTE
+### Tokenized Equity: Mpowa TE, mTE

+These are tokenized shares from the company Mpowa Ltd, more info tba.

-SDG-Impact Token: mSDG
+### SDG-Impact Token: mSDG

+Tokens, representing impact, according to internationally defined data standard for complete transparency of business impact and activity.

-Utility Token, stablecoin: mUSD
+### Utility Token, stablecoin: mUSD

+A stablecoin used to contribute to projects, to make sure your donation remains its value and is not subject to any volatility.

-Tokenized Carbon Offset Credit: mOCR
+### Tokenized Carbon Offset Credit: mOCR

+As it says. tba

-Governance Token: mGOV
+### Governance Token: mGOV

-Project-based NFT’s
+### Project-based NFT’s

-Data Tokens
+### mDAT - Data Tokens

+Usage data, etc.

 Mpowa’s Treasuries:
 Smart Contracts for Projects, CCR profits, voting pools, unexpected costs, team, etc.

 MTE - Mpowa’s Tokenized Equity:
-Note that 10% of the company’s equity will be tokenized.
-This is a security token, to be registered at the FCA & ESMA.
+This is a security token, to be registered at the FCA, ESMA and FINMA.

 mSDG - SDG-Impact Token:
-20% of the carbon offset profits into liquidity.
+20% of the carbon offset profits into liquidity??
+No.

 EIP-1046